 At the end of the program, program fellows present their work as part of a poster symposium.

 Interested students are encouraged to apply.
 Visit the Laney Graduate School Summer Opportunity for Academic Research (LGS-SOAR) web page and follow the application instructions.
-Deadline is January 17, 2022.
+2023 application cycle will open in late fall 2022.

 To learn more about the Diversity in Cancer Research Internship at Winship Cancer Institute, please contact Kadiatou Fofana, via email.